-If you've been declined for a credit card, you and I have something in common.
-I've been playing the credit card airline miles and hotel points game for years.
-My credit card applications get declined at least a couple times each year.
+If you’ve been declined for a credit card, you and I have something in common.
+I’ve been playing the credit card airline miles and hotel points game for years.
+My credit card applications get declined at least a couple of times each year.
 The same thing happens to many of my friends as well.

 The next time your credit card application is declined, follow this list to pinpoint why.
 Then take the necessary steps so you’re in the best position to get approved the next time.

 Have you been declined for a credit card application recently?
 Why do you think that was?
 And what steps have you taken since then to address the reason?
 Please share your story in the comment section below.

 If you really want to maximize your travel rewards check out Ultimate Guide to Credit Card Travel Rewards series!